-Under the GDPR, all individuals have the right to request a copy of the personal data that the University holds about them.
+Under the UK GDPR, all individuals have the right to request a copy of the personal data that the University holds about them.
 This is called a Subject Access Request (SAR).
 You are entitled to know whether the University of Liverpool:

 - Is processing your personal data.

 - Where it came from and how long it will be stored.

 What information can I request?

 You can request a copy of any personal data that the University holds about you.
 You are only entitled to information about you.
 You are not entitled to any document that simply mentions you.

 A clear and full description of the nature of your request will help us to handle it effectively.
 Try to be as precise as possible.
 We would expect you to give us:

 - A list of senders and receivers of the information (named individuals).